-Fleeing stifling poverty, extreme violence and intimidation, Central American families and children are making the difficult decision to leave home in search of safety and a better life.
+Fleeing extreme gang violence and intimidation and stifling poverty, many Central American families and children are making the difficult decision to leave the homes they love in search of safety and a better life.
+Most come from the countries of Honduras, El Salvador, and Guatemala.
 Along the way to Mexico and the United States, they risk being kidnapped, trafficked, raped or killed.
-Most come from the countries of Honduras, El Salvador, and Guatemala.
+But many of these migrating families report that their choice is to flee or to die.

 There is no sign this trend is letting up, as UNICEF vividly detailed in the report, Uprooted in Central America and Mexico.

 “Millions of children in the region are victims of poverty, indifference, violence, forced migration and the fear of deportation," said María Cristina Perceval, UNICEF Regional Director for Latin America and the Caribbean.
 "In many cases, children who are sent back to their countries have no home to return to, end up deep in debt or are targeted by gangs.
 Being returned to impossible situations makes it more likely they will migrate again."